sweattep/ancient_quotes/README.md

 >you have finished betraying, you will be betrayed

+>as long as they are upright toward you, be upright toward them
+>
 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

 >he killed them, shedding blood of war in peacetime